Experience the city and countryside life while learning Kouksundo in Daegu & Hapcheon, South Korea

 When I'm at the Daegu KSD Center, I need help with cleaning and cooking.

-When I'm in Hapcheon, the work varies depending on the season and current projects, such as harvesting fruit, weeding, gardening, and building projects.
+When I'm in Hapcheon, the help varies depending on the season and current projects, such as harvesting fruit, weeding, gardening, building projects, and making Kimchi and Natural Soap,

 • Langues parlées